intalos-ai/intalos-help-docs/help/question-media.md

 - Does NOT count toward your storage quota
 - Free to use

+**Privacy**: Files are **publicly accessible**.
+Anyone with the URL can view the file.
+Use for non-sensitive data only.

 **Best for**:
 - Sending files to external APIs or services
 - Files that will be stored elsewhere (AWS S3, your database, etc.)
 - One-time processing or verification
 - When you don't need long-term storage
+- Files you'll send back to users via Media component

 **Example use case**:
 ```